Umakant03/The-Spark-Foundation-Intern/Task1/README.md

 ● Data can be found at http://bit.ly/w-data

+● You Tube link of this task is here https://www.youtube.com/watch?v=P_OoIXxMr_Y

 ● What will be predicted score if a student studies for 9.25 hrs/ day?